 This is a great meal with leftover teriyaki chicken on a night you really don’t have time to cook.
 Place the warmed-up teriyaki chicken into a bun.
 Then add some chips and raw vegetables for a quick meal.
 If you have a little extra time, add some roasted potatoes or a baked potato.

 Let me know if you have any question or have another quick meal idea in the comments.
 I love to hear from my readers.
 If you enjoyed this recipe join my Happy Mom Hacks email newsletter to get more great meal ideas, fun family travel ideas, birthday party ideas and helpful household hacks.
-When you join get a free family travel packing list too.
-Perfect for family vacations.
+Bonus – When you join get a Free Weekly Meal Planner & Grocery Store List too.
+Never forget what you need at the grocery store again!

 More Great Ideas from Happy Mom Hacks